-The international standards recognize different forms of work: Own-use production work (production of goods and services for own final use); employment (work performed for others in exchange for pay or profit); unpaid trainee work (work performed for others without pay to acquire workplace experience or skills); volunteer work (non-compulsory work performed for others without pay); and other forms of work (not defined at this time by the international standards).
+The international standards recognize different forms of work: Own-use production work (production of goods and services for own final use); employment (work performed for others without pay to acquire workplace experience or skills); volunteer work (non-compulsory work performed for others without pay); and other forms of work (not defined at this time by the international standards).
 The pilot LFS February 2016 focuses on the measurement of employment and labour underutilization and separately on own-use production work.